inmanta/inmanta-core/docs/install/2-install-server-with-podman-and-systemd.rst

 Install Inmanta with Podman and Systemd
 ***************************************

-This page explains how to setup an Inmanta OSS orchestration server using Podman and Systemd.
+This page explains how to setup an Inmanta orchestration server using Podman and Systemd.
 This guide assumes you already have `Podman <http://podman.io/>`_ installed on your machine and that you are running a Linux distribution with Systemd.

 .. note::